rendner/py-plugin-dataframe-viewer/projects/html_from_styler/README.md

 2. in the debugger tab, right-click on `export_test_data` to open the context menu
 3. select `Export DataFrame Test Data` from the context menu
     - (option is only available if started via `runIde` gradle-task of the plugin project)
-    - this starts the export of the HTML files
+    - this starts the export of the JSON files
     - the progress of the export can be monitored in the console of the IntelliJ instance

 #### Generated Output